sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 ### Data model impact

-Because grpc model requires generated from protobuf, so some protobuf files should be added:
+Because grpc model requires generated code from protobuf, so some protobuf files should be added:
 ```shell
 service Controller {
     // Create a volume